brunexgeek/beagle-docs/language/units.rst

 Hashtags
 --------

 Hashtags enables you to associate meta-information to some Beagle statements.
-These meta-informations can be used by the compiler to perform special actions or to change the way tagged elements are evaluated during the compilation process.
+These meta-informations can be used by the compiler to perform special actions or to change the way tagged elements are processed during the compilation.

 To add a hashtag to some statement, you must use the symbol ``#`` followed by the tag name.
-Tag names are any term starting with a alpabethic character, followed by any number of alpabethic characters and dashes.
+Tag names are any term starting with a alphabethic character, followed by any number of alphanumeric characters and dashes.
 For example, ``#myhastag`` and ``#a-very-long-hashtag-name`` are both valid hashtags.

 .. code-block:: beagle

     #public #deprecated
     var name : string

-Hashtags not recognized by the compiler are ignored.
+Unrecognized hashtags are ignored by the compiler.

 .. _section-AcessModifiers: